-The participation enrollment requirements, roles, and responsibilities of a Participating Contractor offering a GJGNY Loan can be found in the Green Jobs - Green New York Residential Program Manual, hereby incorporated in this Program Manual by reference and located on NYSERDA's Become a Loan-offering Contractor (https://www.nyserda.ny.gov/All-Programs/Become-a-NYSERDA-Qualified-Contractor/Become-a-Loan-offering-Contractor).
+The participation enrollment requirements, roles, and responsibilities of a Participating Contractor offering a GJGNY Loan can be found in the Green Jobs - Green New York Residential Program Manual, hereby incorporated in this Program Manual by reference and located on NYSERDA's Become a Loan-offering Contractor homepage.
 Participating Contractors are required to additionally execute the GJGNY Participation Agreement to participate in the GJGNY Residential Financing Program.